acntech/easycontainers/README.md

 ## Introduction

-Easycontainers is a Kotlin library that allows you to easily create and manage the lifecycle of (generic) containers in Kubernetes and Docker.
+Easycontainers is a Kotlin library that allows you to easily create and manage (generic) containers in Kubernetes and Docker.

 ## Example-applications